Return to site

 Whichever way you choose to have an orgasm either way can help relieve tension, improve blood circulation, release calming hormones and decrease your pain levels.

-Finding ways to incorporate any of these 4 things into your wellness routine will prove to enhance your womb health significantly!
+Finding ways to incorporate any of these 5 natural wellness tips into your monthly self-cae routine will prove to enhance your womb health significantly!

 - Shavonne